jquery/contribute.jquery.org/pages/code.md

 **Respond to code reviews.** Very few pull requests are landed without discussion.
 Sometimes a team member may ask for an explanation of the code, which may lead to further requests, for example adding comments that explain the code.
 Or, a review may identify further optimizations that can be done.
 You can push new commits to the existing branch and they will automatically update the pull request.

-**Bask in the glory!** When your pull request is landed, point your friends to it and brag.
+**Bask in the glory!** When your pull request is accepted, point your friends to it and brag.
 If they're good at code too, tell them to contribute!